slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 ### On lifestyle

 <!--
-+ x@Cobratate -- A sad generation who’s obsessed with taking happy pictures.
 > *"If you are having too much fun, too much happiness, then something must be wrong as you ’ought’ to be doing more serious stuff.
 These ideas probably come from our family and other sources.
 We are raised with these pre-conceived ideas that imprison us." -- Pook*
 > *"Television has proved that people will look at anything rather than each other."  -- Ann Landers*
 > *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
 > *"Where you live — what city, what country — has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*

-- never before has a generation so diligently recorded themselves accomplishing so little.
+-- x\@bishara] * there are two warriors inside my head. the first wants to go off-grid for life. the second wants to learn and contribute to the most cutting edge technology on the face of the earth. both warriors are fighting all day everyday.
+-- x\@Cobratate] * A sad generation who’s obsessed with taking happy pictures.
+-- x\@itslilyszabo] * we’re in chiang mai and my husband and i joke about how we’re living out the American dream. our kids have that 90s lifestyle — neighbor kids ring the doorbell and invite them to play. my husband bills $7000/mo online while i stay at home (w/ nanny & maid) and our lives are lush.
+-- x\@johannesmkx] * In my 30s, I discovered I found greater life satisfaction in being poor and reading a lot of books than in working a job without intellectual simulation.
+-- x\@pmddomingos] * Don’t just use AI; reimagine your life with it.
+-- x\@reecebrah] * Bartending is the best job to have when you’re 18-22 You’ll develop really high level social skills Most likely you’ll get with some waitresses
+-- x\@thejayalto] * social media killed the hobby
+-- x\@yourprimepath] * If the neighborhood is loud, it’s full of low IQ people.
+You can always judge a place by its noise levels.
+Harsh truth.

-- As a man, never stay at home all day.
++ As a man, never stay at home all day.
 Go out, make friends, and create new connections.
 A man’s job is to face the world, take risks, and embrace difficulties.
-- you have 16 waking hours per day to chip away at your infinite queues.
-But your bandwith is mostly fixed.
-Fools burn themselves out in pursuit of perpetual overclocking. unsustainable output is waste.
-- I much prefer the riches I had — anonymity, freedom, simplicity — to those they have today — technology driven constant connectedness, ultra convenient (but awful) food, instant entertainment.
++ I much prefer the riches I had — anonymity, freedom, simplicity — to those they have today — technology driven constant connectedness, ultra convenient (but awful) food, instant entertainment.
 It’s the difference between a vigorous independent youth and one scheduled and managed by the predominant culture.
 I prefer the former.
-- If you’re from a poor background, entertainment is your enemy.
++ If you’re from a poor background, entertainment is your enemy.
 That sh!t will keep you poor.
++ never before has a generation so diligently recorded themselves accomplishing so little.
++ roofless summer is a vibe.
+Literally all you need nowadays is a car and a gym membership... especially if you’re somewhere sunny and warm...
-- some people want a big house, a fast car and lots of money. some people want a tiny cabin in the woods away from those kinds of people.
++ some people want a big house, a fast car and lots of money. some people want a tiny cabin in the woods away from those kinds of people.
-- watching sports is «by definition» NPC behavior
++ watching sports is «by definition» NPC behavior
-- what’s your adrenaline type? velocidade ou fronteira do conhecido.
++ what’s your adrenaline type? velocidade ou fronteira do conhecido.
++ you have 16 waking hours per day to chip away at your infinite queues.
+But your bandwidth is mostly fixed.
+Fools burn themselves out in pursuit of perpetual overclocking. unsustainable output is waste.
 -->

 > *"I think I’m greedy, but I’m not greedy for money, I think that can be a burden, I’m greedy for an exciting life."